knight-kunal/Titanic-EDA-Analysis/README.md

 Perform Exploratory Data Analysis (EDA) on the Titanic dataset to understand patterns, trends, correlations, and important insights using statistics and visualizations.

 ---
+## Important Note

+If GitHub shows an error while previewing `Titanic_EDA.ipynb`, please download the notebook and open it using:

+- Jupyter Notebook
+- Google Colab

+The notebook file has been uploaded successfully and runs correctly in Google Colab.
+The GitHub preview issue is a rendering problem and does not affect the notebook content.

 ## Tools Used